-Upper-Division Business Component for the Major (24 Units)DSCI 300 Management Science
+Upper-Division Business Component for the Major (24 Units)DSCI 300 Prescriptive Business Analytics

 - An introduction to model formulation and solution techniques emphasizing their applications in decision making.
 Topics may include linear programming, transportation and assignment models, Markov analysis, network analysis, PERT/CPM methods, queuing models, and decision analysis.
 Prerequisite: ECON 216.